paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 [Section 35(a) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section35/a&num=0&edition=prelim), referred to in subsecs. (a)(17)(B)(iii) and (b)(7)(B), was struck out and former [section 35(b) of Title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section35/b&num=0&edition=prelim), Public Contracts, redesignated section 35(a) by Pub.
 L. 103–355, title VII, § 7201(1), Oct.
 13, 1994, 108 Stat.
 3378.
 [Section 35 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section35&num=0&edition=prelim) was subsequently repealed and restated as sections 6501(1) and 6502 of Title 41, Public Contracts, by Pub.
 L. 111–350, §§ 3, 7(b), Jan.
 4, 2011, 124 Stat.
 3677, 3855.
 [Section 6510 of Title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section6510&num=0&edition=prelim) now provides for determination of “regular dealer” by Secretary of Labor.
 For disposition of sections of former Title 41, see Disposition Table preceding [section 101 of Title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section101&num=0&edition=prelim).

-The Program Fraud Civil Remedies Act of 1986, referred to in subsec. (a)(18)(C)(iv), is subtitle B of title VI of Pub.
+The Program Fraud Civil Remedies Act of 1986, referred to in subsec. (a)(18)(C)(iv), subsequently renamed the Administrative False Claims Act, is subtitle B of title VI of Pub.
 L. 99–509, Oct.
 21, 1986, 100 Stat.
 1934, which is classified generally to chapter 38 (§ 3801 et seq.) of Title 31, Money and Finance.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3801 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3801&num=0&edition=prelim) and Tables.

 The Women’s Business Ownership Act of 1988, referred to in subsec. (b)(1)(G), is Pub.
 L. 100–533, Oct.
 25, 1988, 102 Stat.
 2689.
 Title IV of the Act is classified generally to chapter 97 (§ 7101 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title of 1988 Amendments note set out under [section 631 of this title](./chapter-14a-aid-to-small-business.md#section-631) and Tables.